 There are a lot of different directions you can go with for food at your masquerade Prom theme.

 • Match your food to your theme.
-For Mardi Gras, use New Orleans food.
+For a Mardi Gras Prom theme, use New Orleans food (like beignets, jambalaya, and king cakes).
 A Venetian masquerade will need Italian offerings.
 Goth masquerade food can be dark colors.

 • Don’t go too fancy.
 These are teenagers you are feeding.
 You don’t want them to be picky with the food on a exciting night like Prom.

 • Lots of appetizers.
 If Prom guests are wearing masks, bite size appetizers will make eating much easier.
 Make sure to offer a mix of savory and sweet appetizers.